dafny-lang/dafny/docs/DafnyRef/Specifications.md

 An invariant can have [custom error and success messages](#sec-error-attribute).

-#### 7.1.7.1 Class and Trait Invariant Clauses
+#### 7.1.7.1.1 Class and Trait Invariant Clauses

 With the `--check-invariants` flag enabled, Dafny supports invariant clauses within class and trait declarations.
 Such clauses constitute an _object invariant_ for the instances of such a declaration.
-As a result, it (almost) always holds of an object.
+As a result, it always holds of an object.
 For example,

 ```dafny